passwordless-id/www/webauthn/2_registration.md

     let publicKeyCredentialCreationOptions = {
         "rp":{
           "id": "login.example.com", // The domain name (the default) or a suffix of it (without port) in case the credential should be used for multiple subdomains.
-          "name":"ACME Corporation" // (*) For example, "ACME Corporation", "Wonderful Widgets, Inc." or "ОАО Примертех".
+          "name":"ACME Corporation" // (*required) For example, "ACME Corporation", "Wonderful Widgets, Inc." or "ОАО Примертех".
         },
         "user": {
-            "id": buffer("rand0m..."), // (*) A user handle is an opaque byte sequence with a maximum size of 64 bytes, and is not meant to be displayed to the user.
+            "id": buffer("rand0m..."), // (*required) A user handle is an opaque byte sequence with a maximum size of 64 bytes, and is not meant to be displayed to the user.
-            "name": "alexm", // (*) A human-palatable identifier for a user account.
+            "name": "alexm", // (*required) A human-palatable identifier for a user account.
 It is intended only for display, i.e., aiding the user in determining the difference between user accounts with similar displayNames.
 For example, "alexm", "alex.mueller@example.com" or "+14255551234".
-            "displayName": "Alex Müller" // (*) A human-palatable name for the user account, intended only for display.
+            "displayName": "Alex Müller" // (*required) A human-palatable name for the user account, intended only for display.
 For example, "Alex Müller" or "田中倫".
         },
-        "challenge": buffer("rand0m..."),
+        "challenge": buffer("rand0m..."), // (*required)
         "pubKeyCredParams": [{
             "alg": -257,
             "type": "public-key"
         }]
         "timeout": 60000,
         "excludeCredentials": [{
-            required DOMString                    type;
+            "type": "public-key",
-            required BufferSource                 id;
+            "id": buffer("ljFfwuo5fWvklxkLG..."),
-            sequence<DOMString>                   transports;
+            "transports": [""]
         }],
         "authenticatorSelection": {
-            authenticatorAttachment: "platform"|"cross-platform",
+            "authenticatorAttachment": "platform" // or "cross-platform",
-            DOMString                    residentKey;
+            "residentKey": "deprecated?",
-            boolean                      requireResidentKey = false;
+            "requireResidentKey": false,
-            DOMString                    userVerification = "preferred"; // "required", "preferred", "discouraged" }
+            "userVerification": "preferred" // or "required", "preferred", "discouraged" }
-        DOMString                                    attestation = "none";
+        "attestation": "none", // or "direct", "indirect"
-        AuthenticationExtensionsClientInputs         extensions;
+        "extensions": {}
     };

 Required parameters: